Pleurosicya mossambica: Distribution and habitat

+Ecology and behavior

+Pleurosicya mossambica lives amongst a variety of plant and invertebrate hosts, including soft corals, sponges, Tridacna, broad-blade plants, algae, and bivalves.
+There is at least one recorded instance of it living among the blue sea cucumber (Actinopyga caerulea) off the coast of Sulawesi, Indonesia.

 Diet

 The diet of Pleurosicya mossambica primarily consists of zooplankton, as well as mucus and polyps off of corals.
-It is known to clean ectoparasites off of other fish in captivity, and may do this in the wild with its hosts as well.

 Reproduction

 Pleurosicya mossambica is a protogynous species, meaning that they are sequential hermaphrodites with female sexual organs reaching maturity before male sexual organs.
 It is a benthic spawner, typically depositing its eggs on ascidians or soft corals.